chuanqisun/leap-archive/README.md

 ## [AutoHotKey Script](packages/autohotkey)

-Leap Mode mapping implemented as a Windows keymap
+Leap Mode mapping implemented as a Windows keymap (using AutoHotKey).
+The keymap is fully compatible with the VS Code Extension.

 ## [Design](packages/design)